-- 6.1.
-CAEP will afford the SBE multiple opportunities to provide CAEP, the site team, and members of the Accreditation Council with any information or data the State deems relevant to the accreditation of an EPP, as follows: - 6.2.
-At least sixteen (16) weeks prior to any scheduled site review, CAEP will give the SBE notice of the upcoming site review.
-At any time, up to six (6) weeks before the scheduled site review, the State may provide CAEP with comments and information on the EPP for consideration by the site team.
-EPPs will be given an opportunity to respond to any such comments prior to the site review. - 6.3.
-At any time, the SBE may file a complaint regarding an EPP with the Accreditation Council for investigation and consideration as part of the EPP's ongoing cycle of CAEP Accreditation.
-In accordance with Accreditation Policy, adverse action may result from any such investigation. - 6.4.
+6.1.
+CAEP will afford the State multiple opportunities to provide CAEP, the Evaluation Team, and members of the Accreditation Council with any information or data the State deems relevant to the accreditation of an EPP, as follows:

+- 6.2.
+At least sixteen (16) weeks prior to any scheduled Site Review, CAEP will give the State notice of the upcoming Site Review.
+At any time, up to six (6) weeks before the scheduled Site Review, the State may provide CAEP with comments and information on the EPP for consideration by the Evaluation Team.
+EPPs will be given an opportunity to respond to any such comments prior to the Site Review. - 6.3.
+At any time, the State may file a complaint regarding an EPP with the Accreditation Council for investigation and consideration as part of the EPP's ongoing cycle of CAEP accreditation.
+In accordance with CAEP policy, adverse action may result from any such investigation. - 6.4.
 In the event an EPP within the State petitions for the appeal of an adverse action of the Accreditation Council, CAEP will notify the State that such petition has been received.
-Any notification of a decision made by an ad-hoc appeal panel will be made in accordance with Section 7, below, and the detailed notification provisions included in Accreditation Policy.
+Any notification of a decision made by an ad-hoc appeal panel will be made in accordance with Section 7, below, and the detailed notification provisions included in CAEP policy.

-7. Decisions of the Accreditation Council and Appeals Council
+7. Decisions of the Accreditation Council and an Ad-Hoc Appeals Council

 - 7.1.
 The Accreditation Council makes decisions regarding the accreditation of EPPs at meetings held not less than two (2) times each year. - 7.2.
 Following any decision of the Accreditation Council to deny or revoke the accreditation of an EPP, the EPP is promptly informed of its option to file a petition for an appeal and appeal requirements.
-Appeals criteria and process information are included in Appeals Policy. - 7.3.
+Appeals criteria and process information are included in CAEP's policies on appeals. - 7.3.
 CAEP provides written notice of each decision of the Accreditation Council and an Ad-hoc Appeal Panel in accordance with CAEP policies. - 7.4.
-The written notice CAEP provides regarding its accrediting decisions includes notice to the appropriate State licensing or authorizing agency which may be a party to this agreement.
-Specifically, such notice will be provided no later than thirty (30) days following a decision to award initial accreditation or to renew or continue accreditation.
-In the event of a final decision to place an EPP on probation, grant provisional accreditation, or to deny or terminate accreditation of an EPP, notice will be provided to the appropriate State licensing or authorizing agency at the same time notice of the decision is given to the EPP, but no later than thirty (30) days after the decision is reached.
-Within thirty (30) days of receiving notification from an EPP that the EPP has decided to withdraw voluntarily from accreditation or to let its accreditation lapse, CAEP will provide the appropriate State licensing or authorizing agency with written notice.
+The written notice CAEP provides regarding its accrediting decisions, includes notice to the appropriate State licensing or authorizing agency which may be a party to this agreement.
+CAEP's policies regarding notices specify the parties to which notice must be provided and the respective timelines for each.